Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-SS problem

 Next, we prove the correctness and optimality of our algorithm. \begin{lem} The matching $M'$ returned by Algorithm~\ref{algo:MinSum} is a \SSM\ in the augmented instance $G'$. \end{lem} \begin{proof} By the way quotas of the hospitals are set in $G'$, it is clear that $M'$ is a valid matching in $G'$.
 Suppose for contradiction, $M'$ is not strongly stable in $G'$.
-This implies that there exists a \SBP, say $(r,h)$ w.r.t. $M'$ in $G'$.
+This implies that there exists a \SBP, say $(r,h)$, with respect to $M'$ in $G'$.
 Therefore, $h\succ_r M'(r)$ and there exists $r'\in M'(h)$ such that $r\succeq_h r'$.
 Since hospitals propose in order of their preference list, $h$ must have proposed $r$ during the course of Algorithm~\ref{algo:MinSum}.
-The fact that $h\not= M'(r)$ implies that the resident $r$ must have rejected $h$.
+Since $h\not= M'(r)$, the resident $r$ must have rejected the proposal from $h$.
 Thus, at the time when $r$ rejected $h$, the resident $r$ must have been matched to a better-preferred hospital, say $h'$.
 Since during the course of the algorithm residents improve their matched hospital, the final matched hospital $M'(r)$ of $r$ must be such that $M'(r)\succeq_r h' \succ_r h$.
 This contradicts the fact that $h \succ_r M'(r)$ and completes the proof. \end{proof}

 To prove the optimality of our capacity increase, we establish useful properties of {\em any} augmented instance $\tG$ (not necessarily optimal), obtained from $G$, such that $\tG$ admits a strongly stable matching.
 Let $\tM$ be a \SSM\ in $\tG$.
 In Claim~\ref{cl:mustBeMatched}, we show that if a resident $r$ is matched to $h$ (not equal to $\bot$) in $M'$ output by Algorithm~\ref{algo:MinSum}, then $r$ is matched in $\tG$ and is matched to either $h$ or a better-preferred hospital in $\tG$.